nebrius/reduxology/README.md

 const AppContainer = connect(mapStateToProps, mapDispatchToProps)(AppComponent);
 ```

 Worse, the way this location is defined cannot be reused between reducers and containers.
-You have to manually verify the paths are correct on both sides by hand without the aid of autocompletion, _even if you're using TypeScript_.
-Indeed this is the single greatest struggle I've had with TypeScript and React+Redux, because I had to effectively duplicate type information manually between these two parts of the application.
+You have to manually verify the paths are correct on both sides by hand, _even if you're using TypeScript_.
+Indeed, this is the biggest struggle I've had with TypeScript and React+Redux, because I had to effectively duplicate type information manually between these two parts of the application.

 ### Conclusion <!-- omit in toc -->

 After reflecting on these issues, I realized that we have an issue with the _evenness_ of our abstractions.
-The way that actions are created vs consumed is different, with one side being well abstracted and the other not.
-The way that data is created vs consumed is the same, with one side being well abstracted and the other not.
-This imbalance diminishes the usefulness of these abstractions, and in my experience has led to confusion among more junior developers.
+The way that actions are created vs consumed is different, with the container side being well abstracted and the reducer side not.
+The way that state is created vs consumed is the same but flipped, with the reducer side being well abstracted and the container side not.
+This imbalance diminishes the usefulness of these abstractions, and in my experience has led to confusion among developers, especially junior developers.
 This partial abstraction makes a lot of the code look like magic, and can lead to not understanding why some things require manual coding and others don't.

 Thinking through this more, there is another bit of implicit symmetry here: state and actions are both data that flows through the system.
-They do represent very different types of data, so these are not things that should be merged.
-But it is an observation that has influenced the API design of Reduxology.
+They do represent very different types of data, so these are not things that should be combined.
+But, it is an observation that has influenced the API design of Reduxology.

-In addition to this somewhat muddy view of data dependencies vs data flow, there's also just a lot of _stuff_ you have to doto connect all the pieces together.
-When we look at a dependency graph of a codebase based on `import` statements, the unidirectional flow of data tends to be obscured by all the scaffolding.
+In addition to this somewhat muddy view of data dependencies vs data flow, there's also just a lot of _stuff_ you have to do to connect all the pieces together.
+When we look at a dependency graph of a codebase based on `import` statements, the unidirectional flow of data tends to be obscured by all the scaffolding around it.

 Reduxology aims to address all of these issues to varying degrees, while keeping the things about React+Redux that makes them such an amazing way to create UIs.